Environment variables overview

 Either through selecting Show dependencies in the solution interface, while authoring components, or in source control and in the solution file by viewing the app or flow metadata.

 Are data source environment variables the same as connections?

 No. Although they're related.
 A connection represents a credential or authentication required to interact with the connector.
 Data source environment variables store parameters that are required by one or more actions in the connector and these parameters often vary depending on the action.
 For example, a SharePoint Online connection doesn't store any information about sites, lists, or document libraries.
 Therefore calling the connector requires both a valid connection as well as some additional parameters.

 Can data source environment variables be used with shared connections such as SQL Server with SQL authentication?

 Generally no. Shared connections with SQL Server store the parameters required to connect to data within the connection.
 For example, the Server and Database name are provided when creating the connection and therefore are always derived from the connection.

-Data source environment variables are used for connectors that rely on user based authentication such as Azure Active Directory because the parameters can't be derived from the connection.
+Data source environment variables are used for connectors that rely on user based authentication such as Microsoft Entra ID because the parameters can't be derived from the connection.
 For these reasons authentication with SQL Server, which is a shared connection, won't use data source environment variables.

 Can my automated ALM pipeline use different values files for different environments?